Back to Blog

 Two hundred minutes per month is where overage rates start doing real damage.
 Platforms with low base allocations or high per-minute rates diverge sharply from those with generous included minutes.

 Rosie holds at $49 here because its Professional plan includes 250 minutes, though appointment booking requires the $149 Scale plan, which means the true cost for a business that needs scheduling is $149.
 Trillet's $59 total includes calendar integration on the base plan.
 Dialzara's $29 starting price has now ballooned to $96.20, more than triple the sticker price.
-Smith.ai's per-call model pushes it to $183.80, approaching the cost of a human receptionist.
+The per-call platforms (AIRA and UpFirst) cross $80 once volume passes their 30-call Starter cap, a reminder that per-call billing punishes anyone with more than a handful of calls a day.
+Smith.ai's flat $500 reflects a fully managed model that sits closer to a human receptionist service than a self-serve plan.

 Cost Comparison at 500 Minutes per Month